What is the Maximum Delay in Periods if not Pregnant?

 Essentially, if you’re not pregnant, there are a number of reasons why your periods may be delayed.
 Medications, a period called stress and lifestyle choices, hormonal imbalances, and illnesses can all affect your periods.
 You may improve your health management and, if needed, take the necessary action by being aware of these aspects.

-It’s wise to speak with a healthcare provider if you have any concerns about a delayed periods.
-In addition to suggesting suitable course of action, they can assist in determining the problem.
+It’s wise to speak with a healthcare provider if you have any concerns about delayed periods.
+In addition to suggesting a suitable course of action, they can assist in determining the problem.

 You may better control your periods and general well-being by being knowledgeable and proactive about your health.